fate-srd/book-of-hanz-content/BookOfHanz2021.md

 A lot of times we look at adding mechanics, or encounters, or tweaking things, or setting up scenarios.
 And that’s great.
 But I find it’s best to always do those things with a mind towards “what decisions does this enable for the players?”

 You’ve got a town that’s having an internal power struggle?
 Great!
-One’s clearly the good guys, and one’s clearly bad well, you’ve just removed a decision, in that (hopefully!) the players will align with the good guys.
+One’s clearly the good guys, and one’s clearly bad, well, you’ve just removed a decision, in that (hopefully!) the players will align with the good guys.
 Instead, try to make the two sides have implications for the future of the town that aren’t just “good” and “bad”—or even better yet, tie them into character aspects, especially if you can find conflicting aspects!

 Same with game mechanics.
 Got some funky new dice mechanic you want to try?
 Awesome!
 But what decision points does it give to the players that they don’t have?
 If the players are still making the same decisions (or worse, fewer because the new mechanics provide some kind of optimal path), then rethink your mechanic.